Discover 7 of the Best Bagan Temples Discover 7 of the Best Bagan Temples

 Discover 7 of the Best Bagan Temples

-This is one of the first temples to be built in Bagan and very well preserved.
-It looks different from other temples and their architecture and paintings are quite impressive.
+This is one of the first temples built in Bagan and is very well preserved.
+It looks different from other temples, with impressive architecture and paintings.

 Want to wander around a temple all by yourself?
-Let Put Kan lies further away from the crowded areas and you have to follow some small sand paths with your e-bike.
-This is just one of those many hidden temples in Myanmar.
+Let Put Kan lies further away from the crowded areas, making it the perfect temple in Bagan to visit.
+You have to follow some small sand paths with your e-bike to get there.
+This is just one of many hidden temples in Myanmar.

-Use Google Maps and search for the ‘Let Put Kan’ temple.
-About 300 meters after passing the Sulamani Temple.
-Take a left and drive all the way following some small paths.
-Keep Google Maps by the hand, use the compass and follow a possible sand path.
-Don’t worry, you won’t get lost.
+Use Google Maps and search for the ‘Let Put Kan’ temple, which lies about 300 meters further from the Sulamani Temple.
+Take a left and drive all the way, following some small paths.
+Keep Google Maps by hand, use the compass, and follow a sand path.
+Don’t worry, you won’t get lost!

-One of the most popular temples is called Dhamma Yan Gyi.
-The story goes that this it’s supposed to be the highest in Bagan, but it has never been finished.
-Sunrise and sunset make this temple look like a movie set.
+One of the most popular temples is Dhamma Yan Gyi.
+The story goes that this was supposed to be the highest temple in Bagan, but it was never finished.
+Sunrise and sunset make this temple look just like a movie set.

 This 5 stories high pagoda offers one of the best sunset views of the area.
-Although it can get quite crowded, it is nothing compared to the sunset you will experience from the top.
+Although it can get busy, it is well worth a visit to experience the sunset at the top.

-Since receive it’s UNESCO status, it is not allowed to climb up the temples anymore.
+Since receiving its UNESCO status, it is no longer possible to climb up the temples.
 There are now two viewpoint hills overlooking the most famous temples in the area.

 Blog comments (12)